DataMa-Solutions/docs/core_app/header/create_new_use_case/extensions/PowerBI.md

 ---
 title: Power BI extension
-description: DataMa can be run as a Power BI plugin, to use both the R library and the Shiny web app in a Power BI environment.
+description: Datama can be run as a Power BI plugin, to use both the R library and the Shiny web app in a Power BI environment.
 layout: page
 scope: shiny
 ---

-> DataMa can be run as a **Power BI plugin**, to use both the R library and the Shiny web app in a Power BI environment.
+> Datama can be run as a **Power BI plugin**, to use both the R library and the Shiny web app in a Power BI environment.

-Contact us (contact@datama.fr) to get a licence key and install the module
+Contact us (contact@Datama.fr) to get a licence key and install the module

 Below is a good preview of what to expect